We try to be as mod-able as possible, so we’ve documented the file formats used in BeamNG

 might be used in web-based UI or documentation.

-) files are lightweight text documents that use a simple syntax for formatting (headings, lists, etc.).
+) are lightweight text documents that use a simple syntax for formatting (headings, lists, etc.).

 They may be used for README files, in-game tutorials, or developer documentation.